npnpatidar/rajasthan/docs/RAS/9_Ethical_Decision_Making.md

 *   **Necessity:** Creates balance between rights and duties.
 Ensures rights are not misused and duties are followed.

 *   **Components:**
-    *   Responsibility.
+    *   Responsibility- appropriately explain decisions and actions.
-    *   Enforceability.
+    *   Enforceability-take  punitive actions if duty is violated.
-    *   Sensitivity.
+    *   Sensitivity- take actions in public interest.

 *   **Types of Accountability:**